lowpolyneko/nekop2p/docs/testing.md

-- In initial implementations, the underlying `HashMap` was stored in the `IndexerServer` struct, on new client connections, the `IndexerServer` struct would have a new copy created *per-connection*, meaning that files registered by a peer would only be seen in the context of that peer's corrisponding `IndexerServer` struct on the server.
+- In initial implementations, the underlying `HashMap` was stored in the `IndexerServer` struct, on new client connections, the `IndexerServer` struct would have a new copy created *per-connection*, meaning that files registered by a peer would only be seen in the context of that peer's corresponding `IndexerServer` struct on the server.
 In practice, this means peers couldn't see eachother's registered files.
 This was solved by sharing the data structure **between peer connections** using an `Arc<T>`.